gerlis22/CameraTrap/README.md

 ### Image classification

 The image classification for image quality can be done with our model or with the model created by user in the previous section.
-Our classification script is Step_2_B_Image Classification.R and the model can be is: model_resnet50_ImageQuality.h5(Temporary location until available on Arctic Data Center).
+Our classification script is [Step_2_B_Image Classification.R](Step_2_B_Image Classification.R) and the model can be is: model_resnet50_ImageQuality.h5(Temporary location until available on Arctic Data Center).
 This step will produce a csv file with image file names, model scoring for each image and classification based on the scoring.
 The classification of each image can be set as the maximum value of prediction scoring, or one can set the classification based on a threshold.
 See example below.

 ## Step 3 MegaDetector
 ### Image classification

 MegaDetector was used to classify images that contained an animal, person, vehicle, or were empty.
 The MegaDetector will require you to use Python and install the MegaDetector GitHub repo on your computer, following the instructions mentioned in the introduction.
-Use the following code to run a batch of images for classification: Step_3_A_Megadetector_Classification.py.
-We used MegaDetector’s v5.0 (MDv5b) trained model to classify images.
+Use the following code to run a batch of images for classification: [detection/run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/detection/run_detector_batch.py).
+We used MegaDetector’s v5.0 (MDv5a) trained model to classify images.
 This step will produce a json file with image file names, model scoring for each image.

 ### Output processing

 After running Megadetector the json file with image scoring will be used to classify image and produce a csv file that will combine the image quality classifications.
-The R script for this step is: Step_3_B_Megadetector_Classification_Output.R.
+The R script for this step is: [Step_3_B_Megadetector_Classification_Output.R](Step_3_B_Megadetector_Classification_Output.R).
 This step will produce a csv file with image file names, model scoring for each image and classification based on the scoring in addition to the image quality.

 ### Cropping images